andrew/ultimate-awesome/README.md

 - [Awesome-Federated-Learning-on-Graph-and-GNN-papers](https://github.com/huweibo/Awesome-Federated-Learning-on-Graph-and-GNN-papers) - Federated learning on graph, especially on graph neural networks (GNNs), knowledge graph, and private GNN.
 - [Awesome-instruction-tuning](https://github.com/zhilizju/Awesome-instruction-tuning) - A curated list of awesome instruction tuning datasets, models, papers and repositories.
 - [awesome-fintech](https://github.com/7kfpun/awesome-fintech) - A curated list of amazingly awesome financial libraries, resources and shiny things.
-- [awesome-recommend-system-pretraining-papers](https://github.com/archersama/awesome-recommend-system-pretraining-papers) - Paper List for Recommend-system  PreTrained Models.
 - [awesome-described-object-detection](https://github.com/Charles-Xie/awesome-described-object-detection) - A curated list of papers and resources related to Described Object Detection, Open-Vocabulary/Open-World Object Detection and Referring Expression Comprehension.
 Updated frequently and pull requests welcomed.
 - [awesome-privacy](https://github.com/guyanqi/awesome-privacy) - Repository for collection of research papers on privacy. .
 - [Awesome-LWMs](https://github.com/jaychempan/Awesome-LWMs) - A Collection of Awesome Large Weather Models (LWMs) |  AI for Earth (AI4Earth) | AI for Science (AI4Science).
 - [a11y-courses](https://github.com/mgifford/a11y-courses) - Courses offered in web accessibility (and other learning opportunities).
 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit rp2040 MacroPad.
 - [awesome-flutter-talks](https://github.com/Rahiche/awesome-flutter-talks) - A list of Flutter related talks .
+- [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-android-tools](https://github.com/wasabeef/awesome-android-tools) - A curated list of awesome Android Tools.
 - [awesome-semantic-ui](https://github.com/douglasg14b/awesome-semantic-ui) - A curated list of Semantic-UI & Fomantic-UI resources and related projects.
 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-devsecops-russia](https://github.com/Swordfish-Security/awesome-devsecops-russia) - Awesome DevSecOps на русском языке.
 - [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
-- [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [Awesome-WebAssembly-Applications](https://github.com/mcuking/Awesome-WebAssembly-Applications) - :star: A Curated List of Awesome WebAssembly Applications.